RULEBOOK

 6.2 - Relief Drivers (Super Series only, for Team Championship)

-- If a Super Series driver from a team is unable to make any of the races, teams will have the option to fill their roster spot with a Relief Driver.
+• If a Super Series driver is unable to race, teams may fill that roster spot with a Relief Driver.

 6.3 - Car Numbers